 2. Vacuum your house

 Once you see some signs and you doubt that you have a carpet beetle infestation.
 Vacuum your entire house to get rid of the beetles and the larvae.
 A thorough vacuum cleaning session can be the quickest and the best way to get rid of these larvae and beetles from your home ( see also how to get rid of maggots).
 Moreover, try to focus the most on the most infested areas, but it is suggested to vacuum your entire house and remove all of these beetles.
 After you are done vacuuming, throw the bag away.

 Keep on vacuuming your house at least once a week.
 However, if the infestation is at some dangerous level, then you might need to vacuum your house multiple times a day in the starting few days.
 Moreover, if you have the upholstery and other areas covered with fabric, then vacuum these as well.
 See the labels of your rugs and know-how they need to be cleaned and clean accordingly.

 3. Discard any infested clothing

 If you have any clothing that has an infestation, throw it away.
 If you see that some pieces of the fabric or clothing got eaten away really badly, then you need to discard them.
 If you keep the infested garments at your home, it will become more difficult for you to stop the infestation.
-Moreover, if any garment is eaten, but you do not see any larvae or beetles on the material, throw the garments in any way.
+Moreover, if any garment is eaten, but you do not see any carpet beetle larvae or beetles on the material, throw the garments in any way.

 4. Wash the clothes

 Wash all of your clothes, even if they do not seem to be infected, still wash them all.
 Put all the clothing, blankets, towels, linens, and other fabrics in a washing machine and easy them on the hot cycle with a powerful detergent.
 The larvae and the carpet beetles are very resilient, and these can not be killed easily, so make sure that you use hot water and powerful detergent for washing your fabrics.
 Moreover, the clothes that you can not wash, dry clean them.

 ?️ Back To Top